Real French Conversation about Christmas Gifts (FR/EN Subs)

 It's a bit sad.
 In fact, I think I told it.
 I was at home, I was little, little Mathieu.
 I used to love phoning the number, Santa Claus.
 I used to phone Santa.
 Of course, it wasn't Santa Claus, but it was a company that managed it and made a lot of money from it.

 Yes, there's less of that, I think.
-I called...
+I had called...
 I called a lot, in fact, so it was very expensive for my family, my parents.

 But they make no effort because it's registered messaging.
 They could at least really pay people to reply and pretend.